Schippia: Reproduction and growth

-Schippia concolor exhibit the unusual strategy of transferring all stored resources from the seed to the seedling before any shoot growth occurs.
+Schippia concolor exhibits the unusual strategy of transferring all stored resources from the seed to the seedling before any shoot growth occurs.
 In most plants, the seedling remains attached to the seed, gradually using the stored resources for growth, until those resources are exhausted.
 At that point, the connection withers, detaching the remains of the seed.

 Eight to nine days after the seed is hydrated, the cotyledon expands, pushes out of the seed, and grows downward into the soil.
 About 20 days after germination, the cotyledon reaches a length of about 15 cm and begins to swell.
-By the thirtieth day the lower 3 or 4 cm are swollen, and about half the reserves in the seed have been mobilised.
+By the thirtieth day, the lower 3 or 4 cm are swollen, and about half the reserves in the seed have been mobilised.
 At about this point in time, the young root (the radicle) emerges.
-Sixty days after germination the transfer of reserved from the seed has been completed, but it is only after 80 or 90 days that the young shoot (the plumule) emerges from the cotyledon.
+Sixty days after germination, the transfer of reserve from the seed has been completed, but it is only after 80 or 90 days that the young shoot (the plumule) emerges from the cotyledon.